Skip to content

 • MariaDB Galera: A synchronous database cluster providing higher availability and more fault tolerance

-• Traefik: Use to route traffic externally to the appropriate vufind container; and also used for an internal network of the MariaDB service
+• Traefik: Use to route traffic externally to the appropriate VuFind container; and also used for an internal network of the MariaDB service

 • Nginx: Handles proxying requests to /solr to the Solr container.
 Allowing us to keep the Solr containers only on the internal network but still being able to access the Solr interface via the web